lucyfer3k/wan-monitor-worker/README.md

 #TODO:
 - Add nginx and serve Grafana through it
-- Set dashboard and datasource automatically in Grafana

 This project was first based on these blog posts:
 - https://nbailey.ca/post/wan-speedtest-elasticsearch/